 There seems to be confusion between the terms Certified and Registered Therapy dogs.

 If your dog is registered it means that they are registered with a particular organization like Pet Partners, Paws and Think Inc., Therapy Dogs International, Love on a Leash, etc and that you are ONLY registered with that organization.
 If your dog is certified it may mean the same thing, if you took a class through a similar organization, or it may just be a piece of paper saying that you passed a class or evaluation.
 Confusing?
 Yes, I think so too!
 The answer is below.

 If you are not volunteering for a specific organization then you are not registered with an organization.

 Should you decide to affiliate yourself with one organization over another, then you would want to register your therapy team with them.
-In doing this you will most likely have to take a written manual test and possibly a class, as well as pass a working evaluation as a team with your dog.
+In doing this you will most likely have to take a written manual test and possibly a class, as well as pass an evaluation as a team with your dog.
 Once you have met and passed their requirements, then you will become a registered team with the organization for a predetermined amount of time.
-For example, Paws and Think, who I have volunteered with for nearly 5 years, does team re-evaluations every year.
-Re-evaluating yearly or bi-annually helps to insure that the teams that we send out into the community are well-mannered, well trained and predictable at the venues that we place them in.
-Should there be a behavior issue we would want to be the first to be aware of it during our re-evaluation, or from feedback from our venues.
+For example, Paws and Think, who I have volunteered with for over 5 years, does team re-evaluations every two years.
+Re-evaluating yearly or bi-annually helps to insure that the teams that are sent out into the community are well-mannered, well trained and predictable at the venues that we place them in.
+Should a behavioral issue with your dog arise an organization would want to be the first to be aware of it during a re-evaluation, or from feedback from our venues.

 There are other perks from being registered with one organization.
 Most reputable organizations carry insurance on their registered therapy teams while they are at their venues.
 It is also recommended that you carry your own liability insurance or add your therapy dog(s) to your homeowner’s policy.
 Each organization’s policies may be different.
 Be sure to stay up to date with policy changes.